todlrvest/flutterdev-test/README.md

-#Expected outcome
+#Expected outcomes
-Proper Translation from Figma to Flutter
+1. Proper Translation from Figma to Flutter
-Propper encryption and decryption of endpoint
+2. Propper encryption and decryption of endpoint
-Decrypt data from get endpoint using the above secret key
+3. Decrypt data from get endpoint using the above secret key